ulipoto/WCSRO/README.md

 Reworked most of the parts.

-* Input files can now be either POSCAR- or YAML-files.
+* Vacancies included

+* Sublattices included

+* New plots

 * Better documentation

-* New structure segmentation